Bonnyton, East Ayrshire: Governance

-Economic history of the area focused largely around coal mining and the production of coal, with various coal mining sites located around Bonnyton, including the Bonnyton Colliery and Bonnyton Pit No 6.

-Delivery firm Yodel had, until 2021, had its main delivery depot in Bonnyton, just off Munro Avenue.
-The company left the site in 2021 and moved to nearby Munro Place.

 Transport

 Given its centralised location in Kilmarnock, Bonnyton has ample transportation services including regular bus services from Kilmarnock bus station to locations such as University Hospital Crosshouse, Irvine and Ardrossan.
+The area is connected to Troon by a Stagecoach bus service operating between Kilmarnock bus station and Troon, with the bus passing through Bonnyton.
+The Stagecoach Number 11 bus service passes through Bonnyton at the Irvine road before finally terminating at Ardrossan in North Ayrshire.

 The Kilmarnock railway station is located within Bonnyton, with train services from Kilmarnock to Glasgow Central railway station.
-Taxi company, Thistle Cabs, is located in Bonnyton, with its control centre on Bonnyton Road.
+Bonnyton, and the wider Kilmarnock area, has no international airport.
+The area is however served by nearby Glasgow Prestwick Airport (14 mi).
+Ryanair provide a number of flights from Glasgow Prestwick to various destinations across Europe.

 Sports

 Bonnyton Thistle F.C. became members of the South of Scotland Football League in 2017.
 Founded in 1912, they were previously a youth and amateur team.

 Despite their name referencing Bonnyton, their new home ground is The Synergy Arena, located in the Townholm area of Kilmarnock, which has a capacity of 1,000.
 It was opened in 2017 to coincide with the club's move into senior football.

-The clubs previous home ground, located in the Warwickhill Road area of Bonnyton, was vacated by the club in 2017 following their move to Townholm.
+The club's previous home ground, located in the Warwickhill Road area of Bonnyton, was vacated by the club in 2017 following their move to Townholm.
 Their new lease of the Synergy Area in Townholm is for a period of 25 years, lasting until 16 February 2042.
 During this period, East Ayrshire Council advertised the stadium at Warwickhill Road up for lease.